divnix/std/ARCHITECTURE.md

 - **Community Outreach:** Standard is a part of the Nix ecosystem and is committed to community outreach to ensure that its optimization targets are met and that other perspectives are not dismissed.

 These points show how Standard can help adopters to improve their software delivery process, and how it can save them time, money and improve the quality of their software.

+## Scope

+The automatable sections of the SDLC end-to-end process can be subdivided (not broken up!) in roughly three process regions with different overall shapes and characteristics.

+The stipulated process regions are:

+- **Development Environment** which roughly covers _code-to-commit_.
+- **Packaging Pipeline** which roughly covers _commit-to-distribution_.
+It is typically set up once and then orchestrated by a CI control loop.
+- **Continuous Delivery and Beyond (Application Lifecycle Management)** which roughly covers _distribution-to-next-rollout_.

+While Standard is fundamentally concerned with optimizing across the end-to-end process, we also limit the scope inside this project repository for practical reasons:

+Therefore, we seek to delegate the **Development Environment** to a trusted project with an appropriate scope in the broader Nix Community, while employing community outreach to try to ensure our optimization targets are met or at least not accidentally sabotaged.

+On the other hand, we seek to delegate **Continous Delivery and Beyond** by dovetailing and cultivating outreach with more appropriate initiatives of adjacent ecosystems.

+## Ideals

+The project aims to impove the SDLC by sensibly applying Nix' own superpowers and its ecoysystem's ingenuity to the problem.
+But it strives to become a portal to make the powers of a store based reproducible packaging system readily available and palatable to colleagues and friends.

+- _Use nix only where it is best suited_ &mdash; a Nix maximalist approach may be an innate condition to some of us, but trying to be a portal we deeply recognize and value other perspectives and don't dismiss them as ignorance.
+- _Disrupt where disruption is necessary_ &mdash; to our chagrin, the Nix ecosystem is quite a monotheistic silo.
+Therefore, we don't shy away from deviating from its widely accepted norms and standards when we feel that it furthers our goals.
+- _Look left, right, above and beyond_ &mdash; our end-to-end perspective commands us to actively seek and reach out to other projects and ecosystems to compose the best possible value chain.

 ## Architecture